ibokuri/libvmm/docs/contributing/workflow.md

 #### Cover Letters

-It's common to have a cover letter for patchsets (a collection of patches) to introduce or provide some context for the various patches.
-If you want to include a cover letter, use the `--cover-letter` option to create a separate email which will be sent ahead of your actual patch:
+For complex changes, multiple patches may be necessary.
+In such cases, it's common to have a cover letter to introduce or provide additional context for the patches.
+To do so, use the `--cover-letter` option to create a separate email that will be sent ahead of your patches:

 ```sh
 git send-email --to="~satchmo/libvmm-devel@lists.sr.ht" --cover-letter --annotate <patchset>